holoviz/panel/examples/reference/custom_components/ReactiveESM.md

 The `render` function is run for each independent instance of the component.
 Besided the `render` function you can also export

--
+- `initialize`: Is executed once per widget instance, during model initialization.
+It has access to model to setup non-view event handlers or state to share across views.
+ANYWIDGET NEEDS THIS.
-- After Layout: DO WE STILL NEED SOMETHING LIKE THAT TO RESIZE OR REDRAW?
+- `after_layout`: DO WE STILL NEED SOMETHING LIKE THAT TO RESIZE OR REDRAW?
-- TEARDOWN: DO WE NEED SOME EVENT TO CLEAN UP?
+- `teardown`: DO WE NEED SOME EVENT TO CLEAN UP?

 ## Usage